8go/nostr-commander-rs/README.md

           option to subscribe to a Nostr accounts (usually individuals).
           Provide keys that represent accounts (see --get-pubkey-entity).
-See also --subscribe-pubkey and --subscribe-channel which are different --subscribe-channel [<KEY>...]
+See also --subscribe-pubkey and --subscribe-channel which are different

+      --subscribe-channel [<HASH>...]
-          Subscribe to public channels with one or more public keys of channels.
-Details:: Specify each public key in form of 'npub1SomePublicKey'.
+          Subscribe to public channels with one or more hashes of channels.
+          Details:: Specify each hash in form of 'npub1SomePublicKey'.
           Alternatively you can use the Hex form of the public key.
-Sometimes the public key of a public channel is referred to as channel id.
+Sometimes the hash of a public channel is referred to as channel id, sometimes also as public channel key.
 See here for a channel list: https://damus.io/channels/.
-Provide keys that represent public
+Provide hashes that represent public
           channels (see --get-pubkey-entity).
 See also --subscribe-pubkey and --subscribe-author which are different

       --unsubscribe-pubkey [<KEY>...]
           Unsubscribe from public key.
-Details: Removes one or multiple public keys from the public key subscription list.
-See --subscribe-pubkey.
+Details:: Removes one or multiple public keys from the public key subscription list.
+See --subscribe-pubkey
-          Not yet implemented

       --unsubscribe-author [<KEY>...]
           Unsubscribe from author.
-Details: Removes one or multiple public keys from the author subscription list.
-See --subscribe-author.
-Not yet implemented
+Details:: Removes one or multiple public keys from the author subscription list.
+See --subscribe-author

       --unsubscribe-channel [<KEY>...]
           Unsubscribe from public channel.
-Details: Removes one or multiple public keys from the public channel subscription list.
-See --subscribe-channel.
-Not yet implemented
+Details:: Removes one or multiple public keys from the public channel subscription list.
+See --subscribe-channel

       --limit-number <NUMBER>
           Limit the number of past messages to receive when subscribing.
-          Details:: By default there is no limit (0), i.e. all old messages available to the relay will be received [default: 0] --limit-days <DAYS>
+          Details:: By default there is no limit (0), i.e. all old messages available to the relay will be received

+          [default: 0]

+      --limit-days <DAYS>
           Limit the messages received to the last N days when subscribing.
-          Details:: By default there is no limit (0), i.e. all old messages available to the relay will be received [default: 0] --limit-hours <HOURS>
+          Details:: By default there is no limit (0), i.e. all old messages available to the relay will be received

+          [default: 0]

+      --limit-hours <HOURS>
           Limit the messages received to the last N hours when subscribing.
-          Details:: By default there is no limit (0), i.e. all old messages available to the relay will be received [default: 0] --limit-future-days <DAYS>
+          Details:: By default there is no limit (0), i.e. all old messages available to the relay will be received

+          [default: 0]

+      --limit-future-days <DAYS>
           Limit the messages received to the next N days when subscribing.
           Details:: Stop receiving N days in the future.
-By default there is no limit (0), i.e. you will receive events forever [default: 0] --limit-future-hours <HOURS>
+By default there is no limit (0), i.e. you will receive events forever

+          [default: 0]

+      --limit-future-hours <HOURS>
           Limit the messages received to the last N hours when subscribing.
           Details:: Stop receiving N hours in the future.
-By default there is no limit (0), i.e. you will receive events forever [default: 0]
+By default there is no limit (0), i.e. you will receive events forever

+          [default: 0]

+PS: Also have a look at scripts/nostr-commander-tui.

 ```